Skip to content

 # --------------------------------------------------------------------------

-# remove the end-of-line character from [line] if it exists
+# delete the [line] end-of-line mark if it exists

 # main ----------------------------------------------------------------

-# the information is taken from an INFOS file containing the following lines
+# information is taken from a INFOS file containing the following lines

 # line 1: smtp, sender, recipient

-# smtp: name of the SMTP server to use
+# smtp: name of smtp server to use

-# -> client connects to port 25 of the SMTP server
+# -> client connects to smtp server port 25

 # -> client sends the rcpt to command: <recipient>